-The Clinical and Translational Science Institute is part of the University of Minnesota's Academic Health Center, and has five core offices:
+The Clinical and Translational Science Institute is part of the University of Minnesota's Office of Academic Clinical Affairs, and has five core offices:

 - Office of Discovery and Translation: Supports researchers in the early stages of translational research by funding projects, offering consultations, and connecting investigators to translational technologies and experts.